 - reduce float charge if the ambient temperature is higher than 29°C (85°F)

-- do not allow batteries to freeze.
-An empty battery freezes sooner than one that is fully charged.
+- an empty battery freezes sooner than one that is fully charged

 - never charge a frozen battery